cwebster2/pyMeteo/README.md

 >
 > following lines are:  height (m)    theta (K)   qv (g/kg)    u (m/s)    v (m/s)

+See the file `testdata/sounding_wrfinit.dat` for an example of this file format.

 ###CM1

 For CM1 output in native GrADS format, you can plot a skewt from model output with